sandydunlop/website/docs/markista/javadoc/markista/scanning/ApiScanner.md

-A scanner that walks the language model elements provided by the Javadoc doclet environment and builds an Api model representing the discovered modules, packages, types, and members.
-The scanner delegates most element-to-model conversion logic to TypeUtils, and it records a set of included element names so filtering can be applied when only a subset of elements should be documented.
+A scanner that walks the language model elements provided by the Javadoc doclet environment and builds an Api model representing the discovered modules, packages, types, and members.The scanner delegates most element-to-model conversion logic to TypeUtils, and it records a set of included element names so filtering can be applied when only a subset of elements should be documented.